DefkieHaust/Bind-Termux-Kali-with-Proot-distro/README.md

-# Offical Kali over Proot-Distro
+# Official Kali over Proot-Distro

 > Make sure you have the official kali for termux installed from: https://www.kali.org/docs/nethunter/nethunter-rootless/.